elias89/flayout/README.md

 This is still under development but I kind of like publishing code as I work so anyone can see the progress in a "real-time" way.
 So.. so far only this way:

-1.
+1. Install the library.
 ```
 npm i -S @bitlib/flayout
 ```
-2.
-Add the module import
+2. Add the module import.
 ```
     <script type="module">
       import { FLayout } from './node_modules/@bitlib/flayout/index.js';